johnnystorm0/comic-scripts/README.md

 ## Photoshop

 ### Review Copy
-This script will rasterize a print-ready PDF file and export a flattened PDF (great for digital distribution), a directory of JPEG files, a directory of flattened TIFF files, or a watermarked Review Copy PDF (great for sending to review sites).
+This script will rasterize a print-ready PDF file and export a flattened PDF (great for digital distribution), a directory of JPEG files, a directory of flattened TIFF files, or a watermarked *Review Copy* PDF (great for sending to review sites).

+**PLEASE NOTE** Depending on the size of the PDF file it may take some time to process.
+Best recommendation is to start the process then go get a cup of coffee.

 <img src="assets/ReviewCopy.png" width="750" />